How Council is helping koalas

 - Decisions based on science – research and monitoring

 - Protect and improve koala habitat – securing, linking and replanting koala habitat

 - Reduce koala deaths – preventing koala mortality from vehicles and dogs

 - Community making a difference – increasing community connection

-The new plans build on the work undertaken in the previous five year plan, which will continue to be actioned until the end of May 2022.
+The new plans build on the work undertaken in the previous five-year plan.
 You can check out the previous plans below: